sualeh/vagrant-dev-machine/README.md

 the guest machine as `/vagrant` inside the guest.

-# Managment of Vagrant VM
+# Managment of Vagrant Virtual Machine

-To stop the VM and preserve all setup/data within the VM: -
+To stop the virtual machine and preserve all setup/data within the virtual machine:

 ```
 vagrant halt